Jeffrey Karp, PhD

 Harvard-MIT Division of Health Sciences and Technology

-Jeff Karp is an Associate Professor at Harvard Medical School, Brigham and Women's Hospital.
-He is Principal Faculty at the Harvard Stem Cell Institute and is Affiliate Faculty at MIT through the Harvard-MIT Division of Health Sciences and Technology, and an affiliate faculty at the Broad Institute.
+Dr. Jeff Karp is an Associate Professor at Brigham and Women’s Hospital, Harvard Medical School, and is Principal Faculty at the Harvard Stem Cell Institute, an affiliate faculty at MIT through the Harvard-MIT Division of Health Sciences and Technology, and an affiliate faculty at the Broad Institute.

-Dr. Karp has published more than 80 peer-reviewed papers and book chapters, 60 abstracts, has given over 100 national and international invited lectures and has 30 issued or pending patents, a number of which have been licensed by biotech companies.
-Dr. Karp's work has been recognized by CNN, NPR Science Fridays, Boston Globe, ABC News, MSNBC, CBC Quirks and Quarks, CanadaAM, BBC, Forbes, National Geographic, Popular Science, the Washington Post, the New York Post, and by Wired Magazine.
+Dr. Karp's work has been recognized by CNN, NPR Science Fridays, Boston Globe, ABC News, MSNBC, Fox News, CBC Quirks and Quarks, CanadaAM, BBC, LA Times, Forbes, National Geographic, Popular Science, the Washington Post, the New York Post, and by Wired Magazine.

-Dr. Karp is also an acclaimed mentor.
-He was selected as the Outstanding Faculty Undergraduate Mentor among all Faculty at MIT in 2008 and received the 2010 HST McMahon Mentoring award for being the top mentor among all faculty who mentor Harvard-MIT students.
-To date, 12 postdocs from his laboratory have secured faculty positions at institutions throughout the world (USA, Korea, Ireland, Singapore, and India).
-Jeff obtained a Ph.D. from the University of Toronto in 2004 at IBBME/Chem Eng where he worked with Professor John Davies and Molly Shoichet.
-Upon graduation, he was awarded the Paul B. Madsen Award for Innovation.
-He trained at MIT as an NSERC Postdoctoral Fellow working in Institute Professor Robert Langer's laboratory from 2004-2007.
+An acclaimed mentor, Dr. Karp was selected as the Outstanding Faculty Undergraduate Mentor among all Faculty at MIT.
+He has also received the HST McMahon Mentoring award for being the top mentor among all faculty who mentor Harvard-MIT students.
+To date, 17 trainees from his laboratory have secured faculty positions at institutions throughout the world.